-Table 159: Data source front-end simulation result properties
+Table 160: Data source front-end simulation result properties

 Property Meaning Name Name of the data source.
 Description Description of data source.
 Query module Select the Front-end simulation result query module.
 Parent query Not used.
-Simulation analysis Defines which part of the simulation analysis is shown in the report.
-Permitted values are: • Überblick : Shows which actions were triggered through changes made during the simulation in an overview.
-Changed properties: Shows objects and their properties affected by the changes made during simulation.
-DBQueue: Shows the calculation tasks for the DBQueue Processor resulting from changes made during simulation.
-Trigger changes: Shows all changes made to objects during simulations due to triggering.
-Generated processes: Shows processes and process steps generated during simulation due to the changes.
+Simulation Defines which part of the simulation analysis is shown in the report. analysis Permitted values are: Überblick: Shows which actions were triggered through changes made during the simulation in an overview.
+Changed properties: Shows objects and their properties affected by the changes made during simulation. • DBQueue : Shows the calculation tasks for the DBQueue Processor resulting from changes made during simulation.